JordanKnott/taskcafe/README.md

 If you're interesting in contributing to Taskcafe, please read the [contribution guide first](https://github.com/JordanKnott/taskcafe/blob/master/CONTRIBUTING.md)!

 There is also a [Code of Conduct](https://github.com/JordanKnott/taskcafe/blob/master/CODE_OF_CONDUCT.md) as well.

-## Roadmap

-This is a list of features that will eventually be added to Taskcafe in no particular order:

-- Add a calender tab overview of task due dates
-- Add lists tab overview of tasks (alternative view to Kanban )
-- Add gantt timeline view (with swimlanes)
-- Implemention list actions (copy, mass delete, etc)
-- Task sorting, filtering, and search
-- Custom fields
-- Automation rules
-- Wiki tab
-- Progress tab
-- Archive tasks, then option to delete instead of only being able to delete tasks
-- Keyboard shortcuts
-- Custom project backgrounds
-- Custom project colors
-- Portfolio view

 ## License